Wakulla Lodge Ceiling Restoration

 The decorations are a mixture of painterly styles.
 Some stenciling is evident, as are repetitive geometric motives.
 Interspersed and held together by a gleaming string–of–opal effect are historic Florida scenes, four Spanish galleons and four tropical birds.
 Overlooking people entering the lobby from either end are two stern looking women, both evoking a German “Jugendstil,” akin to the Art Nouveau movement.

-A new history book with full color pictures of the lodge ceiling has been published.
+A history book with full color pictures of the lodge ceiling is available in the Lodge gift shop.

 “Art and Marble in a Florida Swamp: A New Deal for Wakulla”